 Election of Speaker, Rule 2.
-The house shall Chief Clerk and elect at the commencement Sergeant-at-Arms. of each session its presiding officer who shall be styled speaker of the house, a chief clerk of the house, speaker of the house, a chief clerk of the house, and a sergeant-at-arms, who shall hold office during the regular session.
+The house shall Chief Clerk and elect at the commencement Sergeant-at-Arms. of each session its presiding officer who shall be styled speaker of the house, a chief clerk of the house, and a sergeant-at-arms, who shall hold office during the regular session.

-In all elections by the Legislature the members shall vote viva voce and their vote shall be entered on the journal.
+In all elections by the Legislature the members shall vote viva voce and their vote shall be entered on the journal members shall proceed with the order of business prescribed by Rule 9.

-Powers and Duties Rule 3.
-The speaker shall of Speaker. take the chair every day precisely at the hour to which the house shall have adjourned on the preceding day.
-He shall immediately call the members to order and on the appearance of a majority of the members shall proceed with the order of business prescribed by Rule 9.
+Powers and Duties RULE 3.
+The speaker shall take the chair every day preof Speaker. cisely at the hour to which the house shall have adjourned on the preceding day.
+He shall immediately call the members to order and on the appearance of a majority of the

-^{}The practice is similar to that of the House of Representatives of Congress, where the clerk, by old usage, continues as an officer in a new Congress until the election of a speaker.
+\The practice is similar to that of the House of Representatives of Congress, where the clerk, by old usage, continues as an officer in a new Congress until the election of a speaker.